christian-schlichtherle/neuron-di/README.md

 For proxy class generation, it uses ASM.
 The actual dispatching of synapse methods to dependency provider methods or fields is done using method handles.
-Tests have shown that the per-call overhead of synapse methods in comparison to hand-written implementations is below the level of noise induced by the garbage collection - YMMV.
+Tests have shown that the per-call overhead of synapse methods in comparison to hand-written implementations is below the level of noise typically induced by the standard garbage collection.

 ### About Illegal Reflective Access

 Illegal reflective access is avoided wherever possible:

-+ No illegal reflective access whatsoever is required for dynamic loading of proxy classes.
++ No illegal reflective access whatsoever is required for dynamic loading of generated proxy classes.
-+ If a dependency provider method in a non-public subclass or interface overrides or implements a method in a public superclass or interface, then the public superclass or interface is used.
++ If a dependency provider method in a non-public subclass or sub-interface overrides or implements a method in a public superclass or super-interface, then the public superclass or super-interface is used.

 ## Documentation